hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-> In a Spring Boot application, you just need to declare a `RouterFunction` bean.
+> In a Spring Boot application, it will autoconfigure these for you,  you just need to declare a `RouterFunction` bean and focus on your business.

 Create a `PostHanlder` class to handle the incoming request.